homekube/homekube/docs/workload-testing.md

 ![](images/prometheus-nginx.png)

 There should be a long list metrics being exposed including some containing the words `"bucket"`.
-Unfortunately there are a couple of issues that might have been gone wrong.
+Unfortunately there are a couple of issues that might have been gone wrong:
 - If you don't see any nginx metrics at all then nginx controller is possibly not configured for scraping.
 We have done that already previously during [![](images/ico/color/homekube_16.png) Ingress config](ingress.md)